Best Things to Do in Bucharest for the First Time Visitor

 This cemetery is truly one of the most authentic cultural attractions in Bucharest, a unique outdoor gallery of impressive funeral sculptures and tombs created by famous artists of the past centuries, almost 200 of them being listed as historical monuments.

-Travel tips: You can only take photos with prior written permission.
+Travel tips: You can only take photos with prior written permission from the cemetery administration.

 Bucharest has many old churches, some of them of major historical importance.
-From different centuries and built in different architectural styles, these churches have state of the art interior paintings and a rich history to recommend them as key cultural attractions.
-We recommend you don’t miss the churches of Stavropoleos, Coltea, Selari, Zlatari, Bucur, Radu Voda, Sfantu Gheorghe, Sfantu Spiridon Nou and the Patriarchy.
+Dating from different centuries and built in different architectural styles, these churches have state of the art interior paintings and a rich history to recommend them as key cultural attractions.
+We recommend you don’t miss the churches of Stavropoleos, Coltea, Zlatari, Bucur, Radu Voda, Sfantu Gheorghe, Sfantu Spiridon Nou, Mihai Voda, Antim and the Patriarchy.

 Travel tips: The churches are open daily and taking photos is allowed as long as you don’t disturb the religious activities.
 Sundays are very crowded.
 If you’re interested in their architecture and interior paintings, it’s better to choose another day for a visit.